particle-iot/docs/firmware/firmware.md

 ### Advanced Process Control

 Linux process control is a deep topic on its own.
 If the methods in `Process` don't work for what you're trying to accomplish, you can also use any Linux process control functions like `system`, `fork` and `execve` method directly in your firmware.
+See the [note about the standard library on the {{device}}](#other-functions).

 ```cpp
 // Run a command using the Linux system() function instead of Process